Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation: Application

 \section{Application}

-This work demonstrates the practical aspects of automated model tuning for multifidelity UQ in the context of trajectory simulation for entry, descent, and landing (EDL).
+This work demonstrates the practical aspects of automated model tuning for multifidelity uncertainty propagation in the context of trajectory simulation for entry, descent, and landing (EDL).
 Onboard trajectory simulation is emblematic of problems where little \textit{a priori} knowledge about optimal low-fidelity model settings and model statistics (e.g., correlations) may be available and computational efficiency is critical.
-In order to be practically useful then, multifidelity UQ must be performed in an online setting where upfront model tuning and pilot sampling costs cannot be ignored as they often are in existing literature.
+In order to be practically useful then, multifidelity estimators must be constructed in an online setting where upfront model tuning and pilot sampling costs cannot be ignored as they often are in existing literature.

 The particular problem considered here is the trajectory simulation of a flight test conducted on an atmospheric entry system called the Adaptable Deployable Entry and Placement Technology (ADEPT) \cite{cassell2018adept}.
 ADEPT is an umbrella-like heatshield made of 3-D woven carbon fabric that acts as both a thermal protection system and a structural membrane.
 In smaller sizes, ADEPT can be equipped on small satellites for direct entry and/or aerocapture.
 At larger sizes it could enable human-scale missions with a large drag area with reduced launch sizes and weights.
 The ADEPT Sounding Rocket One (ADEPT SR-1) flight test was performed to test its ability to deploy exo-atmospherically into the specified aerodynamic configuration as well as to evaluate the aerodynamics of its first-of-a-kind faceted geometry (See Figure \ref{fig: adept}).
-Likewise, the novelty of this test flight has led to ADEPT SR-1 becoming a testbed for trajectory simulation and UQ techniques.
+Likewise, the novelty of this test flight has led to ADEPT SR-1 becoming a testbed for trajectory simulation and uncertainty propagation techniques.

 Trajectory simulation was originally performed for the ADEPT flight test using a traditional MC approach and compared favorably to flight reconstructions from onboard measurement systems \cite{dutta2019flight}.
 NASA Langley Research Center's POST2 software is used for the 6-degree-of-freedom trajectory simulation of ADEPT SR-1; the simulations are based on aerodynamics from both computational fluid dynamics simulations and wind tunnel test data.
 At its core, POST2 performs a numerical integration of the equations of motion; it is event-driven, but also relies on integration given a time step parameter $\Delta t$.
 A time step of $\Delta t=0.001$ was used for the ADEPT-SR simulation \cite{dutta2019flight}.